sktroost/PyPeg/pypeg/blogpost.md

 # The VM

-The State of the VM at any point is defined by the following variables:
+The state of the VM at any point is defined by the following variables:

-- PC: program counter indicating the current instruction
+- `PC`: program counter indicating the current instruction
-- fail: an indicator that some match failed and the VM must backtrack
+- `fail`: an indicator that some match failed and the VM must backtrack
-- index: counter indicating the current character of the inputstring
+- `index`: counter indicating the current character of the input string
-- stackentries: stack of return addresses and choice points (more details later)
+- `stackentries`: stack of return addresses and choice points
-- captures: stack of capture objects (more details later)
+- `captures`: stack of capture objects

 The execution of bytecode manipulates the values of these variables in order to produce some output.
 How that works and what that output looks like will be